Vignesh-Nachiappan/DataScience_CapstoneProject/README.md

 # DataScience_CapstoneProject
-Capstone Project for IBM Data Science Professional Certificate
+Capstone Project of IBM Data Science Professional Certificate It is created for Capstone Project of IBM Data Science Professional Certificate